martenlienen/pelican-katex/README.md

 In markdown you get inline math in between $ signs, like $f(x) = \sqrt{x}$.
 Note, that $ only creates a math environment if it is preceded by whitespace or at the beginning of a block and followed by some non-whitespace character.
 This is necessary so that you can still write about the 5$ in your pocket.
+To write a dollar sign preceded by whitespace, escape it with a backslash as in
+\$10.
 Block math is triggered with

 $$\int \textrm{math block}.$$